HakaiInstitute/hakai-ml-train/README.md

 - Download the image to the local hard drive.
 It’ll run way faster this way.
 It's possible to read the file from the NAS, but there will be a network bottleneck.
     - e.g. `cp /mnt/H/path/to/image.* ./local/drive/location/`
 - Navigate to the cloned Github repo: e.g. `cd path/to/repo/uav-classif`
 - Update the GitHub repo if you haven't lately.
-This ensures you have the latest version of the code.
+This ensures you have the latest version of the code and these instructions.
     - Run `git pull`
 - Run the classification script:
     - Using Docker: `bash segment_kelp.sh /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3-kelp_200517.ckpt`